Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• Password stretching: Multiple HMAC iterations significantly increase brute force cracking costs.
-Salt is random and not reused
+• Password stretching: repeated HMAC iterations significantly increase brute-force cost.
+The salt should be random and must not be reused.

 DK = PBKDF2( password, salt, iterations, length )